Geriatric Care for Senior Dogs & Cats

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.

 Veterinary Care for Seniors

 Our vets will provide a comprehensive examination of your senior pet.
-We will also ask in detail about their habits, nutrition and home life and will also conduct any diagnostic tests which are require to get additional insight into your pet's health.
+We will also ask in detail about their habits, nutrition, and home life and will also conduct any diagnostic tests which are required to get additional insight into your pet's health.

 Routine Wellness Exams

-Preventive care is essential to helping your senior pet live a healthy, happy and fulfilled life.
-It also gives our veterinarians the opportunity to detect diseases early.
+Preventive care is essential to helping your senior pet live a healthy, happy, and fulfilled life.
+It also allows our veterinarians to detect diseases early.

 The early detection of diseases and disorders will help to preserve your pet's physical health and catch emerging health issues before they develop into long-term problems.

-With regular physical examinations, your pet will have the best chance at quality long-term health.
+With regular physical examinations, your pet will have the best chance of quality long-term health.